decaporg/decap-cms/website/content/docs/configuration-options.md

 CMS.registerLocale('de', de);
 ```

-When a translation for the selected locale is missing the English one will be used.
+When a translation for the selected locale is missing, the English one will be used.

 > When importing `netlify-cms` all locales are registered by default (so you only need to update your `config.yml`).